-Canon 700D versus Nikon D5500
+Canon 700D vs Nikon D5500

-The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5500 are two digital cameras that were announced, respectively, in March 2013 and January 2015.
+The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon 700D vs Nikon D5500